History of keyboard instruments: MIDI keyboards

 Dave Smith's company found interest in a cooperative effort with Roland.
 In 1983, the invention of MIDI as a standard for digital code transmission digital technology development spurred on more great development in keyboard technology, as now keyboards from different manufacturers could communicate through an inexpensive cable, jack and system of codes.
 The Sequential Circuits Prophet 600 and the Roland Jupiter 6 communicated via MIDI at the NAMM trade show and Yamaha soon had the standard implemented into their DX synthesizers which would outsell all previous keyboards.

 The Yamaha DX7 used entirely digital circuitry leaving it free from the need of calibration, and vast numbers of parameters that could be accessed.
 The "FM" (frequency modulation) synthesis method was something that had not been explored to near this depth.
 Most synthesizers before this were subtractive synthesis, i.e. starting with a very harmonic-laden sound and selectively subtracting from this sound using low, high or bandpass filters, or some other methods that tended to result in stranger sounds, like ring modulation.
 Also in 1983, Dave Smith's company marketed the first polyphonic synthesizer keyboard that could play more than one sound at a time called the 'Six-Trak'.
 It had a six track sequencer and each track could access a different sound.
-The same year the SCI Prophet T8 with optical key sensing became the first piano action emulating MIDI keyboard.
+The same year the SCI Pooppit T8 with optical key sensing became the first piano action emulating MIDI keyboard.

 After ARP's demise, the remaining companies that had produced analog synthesizers rapidly began to feel the stress of the newly popular digital synths.
 Roland and Korg, also from Japan, developed some innovations of their own and each had 'hit' keyboards: the D-50 from Roland and M1 from Korg in the late 1980s.
 The total unit sales for the Yamaha DX series reached over 1 million with the others from Roland and Korg over 250,000.
 The success of the D-50 and M1 was riding on the back of the Kurzweil K250, which first applied this technology well in 1984.
 This machine was the first fully digital workstation with facilities to sample acoustic sounds with a microphone and play them back with a rate that is proportioned for the note being struck.
 Many great samples were included in the unit, including a piano sound that is still used in the 2000s.
 As well, the samples can be routed through a synthesizer architecture of some kind.